 Kate McGrath is a biological anthropologist interested in how early life stress affects growth and development.
 She received her BS in Anthropology from the College of Charleston in 2010.
 From 2011-2012, she was an imaging contractor at the Smithsonian’s National Museum of Natural History.
 She received her PhD in Human Paleobiology from The George Washington University in 2018 where she studied stress-related dental defects in great apes, focusing on wild mountain gorillas with associated life history information.
 Upon finishing her PhD, she moved to France as an EU-funded Marie Sklodowska-Curie Actions Fellow at Université de Bordeaux, where she continued her analyses of skeletal stress markers in great apes.

-At Ohio State, she will work with Debbie Guatelli-Steinberg and John Bartlett, directly testing the hypotheses that arose from her earlier work, like whether defect depth correlates with enamel and somatic growth rates at the population level.
-She will study dental defects and asymmetry in a diverse sample, including contemporary humans, human ancestors, and nonhuman primates.
+At Ohio State, she worked with Debbie Guatelli-Steinberg and John Bartlett, directly testing the hypotheses that arose from her earlier work, like whether defect depth correlates with enamel and somatic growth rates at the population level.
+She studied dental defects and asymmetry in a diverse sample, including contemporary humans, human ancestors and nonhuman primates.